eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/object-property-newline/README.md

 +var obj = { foo: "foo", bar: "bazz", baz: "baz" };
 ```

-### Optional Exception
+## Options

-The rule offers one object option, `allowAllPropertiesOnSameLine`.
-If you set it to `true`, object literals such as the first two above, with all property specifications on the same line, will be permitted, but one like
+The rule offers one object option:

+- `"allowAllPropertiesOnSameLine": false`: If you set it to `true`, object literals such as the first two above, with all property specifications on the same line, will be permitted, but one like

 ```js
 const newObject = {